Advertising, Screen, Games

 Philp has worked as a narrative consultant and messaging expert for brands such as the crowd-investing platform WaterWorksFund, as a consultant to the lead at Best Practices Institute, and helping to shape editorial and advertising messaging for the fashionable Detroit Is It.
 Philp has also contributed to messaging and direction to dozens of diverse businesses, such as the Museum of Northern Arizona, Schwab Industries, O'Bryan International Maritime Law, and BioLargo Water.

-Philp is formerly a screenwriter at Knagen films, where he co-wrote two feature films, including one with an Emmy-winning producer.
+Philp is formerly a co-writer at independent, Michigan-based Knagen films, where he co-wrote two unproduced feature films.

 Drew also holds the rights to his book, a $500 House in Detroit, and has a feature-length horror/thriller script and fantasy television pilot looking for a producer.